Biodegradable Plastic Film

 We have evaluated many bioplastic film resins.
 Cereplast makes the most sense for us.
 Cereplast bioplastic resins are manufactured in Indiana, resulting in the lowest carbon footprint for transport to our factory in St. Louis.

 Oxobiodegradable plastics work by adding what amounts to a catalyst to ordinary polyethylene or polypropylene to make the polymer degrade in months after the service life rather than hundreds of years.

 Oxobiodegradables are the lowest cost biodegradables because they utilize conventional monomer feedstocks and an inexpensive additive.
 They have zero effect on extrusion conditions, printing or bagmaking or physical properties.

-The for film resins is greater than bioplastic film resins.
+The yield, or square inches per pound for film resins is greater than bioplastic film resins.
 This means about 30% more area per pound at any given gauge.

 The price per pound of oxobios is one third the price of compostable plastic resins.
 They have the same throughput rates as conventional LDPE and do not require special handling such as drying.

 The most common criticisms are breakdown rate in an anaerobic environment, whether they are totally biodegradable, and that oxobiodegradables contain heavy metals.
 While it is true that EU 13142 classifies cobalt as a heavy metal, cobalt is not a toxic heavy metal such as lead, cadmium, molybdenum.
 Cobalt is an essential component of the B12 molecule.